MrValdez/PyCon-APAC-2018-renpy-workshop/README.md

 "Hello World" by itself shows the narrator speaking the words (traditionally, in visual novels, an unnamed voice comes from the narrator).
 By adding a string to the left side, we can have a character speak the words.

 6. It can be inconvenient to hardcode the names of your characters.
-What if we have a long script and need to change the name of one of our characters?
-In ren'py, we can make variables
+What if we have a large ren'py script and need to change the name for one of our characters?

+In Ren'py, we can make variables:

 ```
 define r = Character("Your name")